 (b) Weak links with a breaking strength of up to 1,100 lbs. are installed in the float rope between net panels.

 (c) Anchoring system for the gillnets must anchors with the holding power of at least 22 pound Danforth anchor.

-(2) Trap/Pot Gear.
-It is unlawful to fish any traps or pots in any waters under the jurisdiction of the Commonwealth unless all buoy lines are equipped with a Weak Link that will part when subjected to 600-lbs. or less of pull pressure along the buoy line.
+(2) Trap Gear.
+It is unlawful to fish any traps in any waters under the jurisdiction of the Commonwealth unless all buoy lines are equipped with a Weak Link that will part when subjected to 600-lbs. or less of pull pressure along the buoy line.

 12.07: Buffer Zone

 Except as otherwise provided for in 322 CMR 12.10, it is unlawful: